allegro/allegro.tech/_posts/2019-11-08-performance-of-javascript-optional-chaining.md

 ```

 So in the best scenario, we're getting around 4 characters in the final bundle for each one of the source code.
 How many
 times could you use optional chaining in a medium-sized project?
 100 times?
-If you'd migrate to the new syntax in such a
+If you migrate to the new syntax in such a case,
-case, you've just added 3,5 kB to the final bundle.
+you'll just add 3.5 kB to the final bundle.
 That sucks.

 ## Alternatives